-Hanging fir trees upside down dates back to the Middle Ages when Europeans did it to represent the Trinity.
-The first to do this, according to many sources, was Saint Boniface, a Benedictine monk, who used the inverted trees as a theological teaching tools for pagan Germans.
-It continued to be used throughout Europe all the way into the 19th century, primarily by working- and lower-class households that hung trees from rafters due to lack of space.
-But now, Christmas trees are shaped with the tip pointing to heaven, and some think an upside-down Christmas tree is disrespectful or sacrilegious.
+Hanging fir trees upside-down in the home harkens back to the Middle Ages when Europeans employed the act in order to represent the Holy Trinity.
+The first to do this, according to many sources, was Saint Boniface, a Benedictine monk, who used the inverted trees as a theological teaching tool for pagan Germans.
+It continued throughout Europe into the 19th century, primarily adopted by working-class and lower-class households that hung trees from their rafters due to both religious significance and a lack of household space.

-The trees have also been increasingly used by retailers for in-store displays so more ornaments can be displayed at eye level to the buying public.
-Plus, it leaves more floor space to hold extra stock of decorations or an additional holiday display.
+In modern times, Christmas trees are shaped with the tip pointing to heaven, and some consider an upside-down Christmas tree to be disrespectful or sacrilegious.
+However, upside-down holiday trees have also been used increasingly by retailers for in-store displays so more ornaments can be visible at eye level to consumers.
+Plus, it frees up additional floor space to hold extra stock of decorations or an additional holiday display.

-To hang an upside-down Christmas tree from the ceiling, either loop a hanging wire around the trunk and secure that to the wall, or drill a hole through the trunk and thread the wire through it.
+To hang an upside-down Christmas tree from the ceiling, you'll want to either loop a hanging wire around the trunk of your tree and secure that to the wall or drill a hole through the trunk and thread the wire through it.
 You can also go "chandelier style" by drilling a heavy-duty hook into the ceiling securely and suspending the tree from the hook.
 Other installation options include mounting it tip-down on the wall or purchasing a special stand for upside-down trees.

 This particular statement-maker does pose a bit of a decorating challenge, however.
-Keep all ornaments, garland, and lights, on the lightweight side.
-You're working against gravity, after all.
-Old-fashioned tinsel is ideal because it's practically weightless and adds lots of sparkle.
+Keep all ornaments, garland, and lights on the lightweight side—you're working against gravity after all, so anything too heavy is likely to come crashing to the floor.
+Something like old-fashioned tinsel is ideal because it's practically weightless and adds lots of eye-catching sparkle.

-Choose ornaments that are both shatterproof (there's a greater chance they might fall off the inverted branches) and have more "oomph" to them.
-Because the tree is upside-down, the inverted branches mean that ornaments are more visible.
-You can stick with your usual theme and ornaments, or lean a little more dramatic and take advantage of the higher visibility for your decoration.
+If opting for ornaments as well, choose a style that is both shatterproof (there's a greater chance they might fall off the inverted branches) and has more of a design touch to them.
+Because the tree is upside-down, the inverted branches mean that ornaments are more visible (rather than tucked into the branches like with a traditional tree).
+Therefore, your ornaments will be getting more showtime, and they should be pretty enough to take center stage.
+You can stick with your usual theme and ornaments or lean a little more dramatic and take advantage of the higher visibility for your decoration.